fafalone/WinDevLib/README.md

 ### Updates

+**Update (v6.3.240):**
+-Added interfaces IComputerAccounts, IEnumAccounts, IComputerAccountNotify, and IProfileNotify with coclasses LocalUserAccounts, LocalGroups, LoggedOnAccounts, ProfileAccounts, UserAccounts, and ProfileNotificationHandler.
+Also added numerous PROPERTYKEYs associated with this functionality.\
+-Added a limited set of Winsock APIs.
+Note that with the exception of WSA* APIs, the short, generic names have been prefixed with ws_.\
+-Misc API additions including undocumented shell32 APIs, and additional ntdll APIs.\
+-Additional PE file structs\
+-(Bug fix) Several WebView2 interface had incompatible Property Get defs for ByVal UDT workarounds.

 **Update (v6.2.238):**\
 -Added a limited set of winhttp APIs\
 -Added misc APIs for recent projects\
 -(Bug fix) RegQueryValueEx/RegQueryValueExW/RegQueryValueExA definitions incorrect.

 **Update (v6.2.237):** Missing consts for upcoming project.